-What is a Partnership Voluntary Arrangement?
+What is a Partnership Voluntary Arrangement (PVA)?

 Why Use a Partnership Voluntary Arrangement?

-A PVA is to be used (rather than a Partnership winding up procedure) if the partnership has already, or is likely to return to profitability in the near future and the debts can be paid off over an extended period of time.
+A Partnership Voluntary Arrangement is to be used (rather than a Partnership winding up procedure) if the partnership has already, or is likely to return to profitability in the near future and the debts can be paid off over an extended period of time.
 The PVA is a tailored plan to repay to creditors’, usually over a 3 year period, what the partnership can afford to pay – typically, this is between 25 to 60 percent of the total debt.

 A PVA is a legal, binding agreement between the partners and the partnership creditors’.